ClonyPDF home

 Lighting

 Face a window for soft, even daylight.
 Avoid direct overhead light, which casts shadows under the eyes and chin, and avoid flash, which tends to wash out detail and create red-eye.
+The shadow rules cover the setup in detail.

 Background

 A plain white or light-coloured wall works best.
 A bedsheet pinned up behind you is a reasonable substitute if you don't have a blank wall — just check it's not creased or casting its own shadow.
+See the background colour rules.

 Digital upload requirements